Turbo-GS: Accelerating 3D Gaussian Fitting for High-Quality Radiance Fields: Experiments

 \subsection{Implementation Details}

-We build \methodname on top Scaffold-GS~\cite{scaffoldgs}, and we use the Taming 3DGS's~\cite{taming3dgs} optimized CUDA kernel for backward propagation.
-All of our experiments are trained for 10K iterations unless otherwise stated.
-In the first 3K iterations, we conduct densification for every 20 steps after 300 warm-up steps.
-All evaluations were conducted on a single NVIDIA RTX A6000 GPU.
+We build \methodname upon 3DGS~\cite{3dgs} and Scaffold-GS~\cite{scaffoldgs}, further enhancing them with the optimized CUDA kernel from Taming 3DGS~\cite{mallick2024taming} for efficient backward propagation.
+For 3DGS-based experiments, we train models for 30k iterations.
+For Scaffold-GS-based experiments, we introduce modifications to accelerate training: the number of training iterations is set to 10k unless otherwise specified.
+Additionally, densification is performed only within the first 3k iterations, with a densification interval of every 20 steps after an initial 300-step warm-up.
+All evaluations were conducted on a single NVIDIA A100 GPU.